os-js/manual.os-js.org/src/v3/development/README.md

 # Link your npm package just as with a Module
 npm link

+#
-# Go back to the OS.js root directory
+# In your OS.js root directory
-cd ../../
+#

 # Subscribe to the npm registered package
 npm link @osjs/example-application

-# Then discover installed and linked packages
+# Finally, discover installed and linked packages
 npm run package:discover
 ```